-Ruth’s legal expertise, insight, empathy for her clients, and drive have resulted in victories or reduced sanctions for her clients in criminal matters.
-Ruth’s criminal defense practice encompasses trials and appeals in both state and federal court, and she has represented defendants charged with murder, stalking, attempted rape, fraud-related offenses, drug possession and conspiracy, assault and battery with a dangerous weapon, perjury, violation of a restraining order, driving under the influence of alcohol, reckless driving, trespassing, leaving the scene of an accident causing personal injury, unlicensed taxi operation, vandalism, armed assault with intent to rob, and breaking and entering.
-In one hotly contested case, she and Elizabeth Lunt tried a first-degree murder case ending in a hung jury and a mistrial.
+My criminal defense practice encompasses trials and appeals in both state and federal court, and I have represented defendants on a range of charges, including murder, stalking, attempted rape, fraud-related offenses, drug possession and conspiracy, assault and battery of a family member, assault and battery of a police officer, rape of a child, perjury, violation of a restraining order, driving under the influence of alcohol, reckless driving, trespassing, leaving the scene of an accident causing personal injury, unlicensed taxi operation, vandalism, disorderly conduct, armed assault with intent to rob, and breaking and entering.
+I am a member of CPCS’s post-conviction panel and of the First Circuit’s Criminal Justice Act appellate panel, taking appointed appeals in state and federal criminal cases.

-Ruth represents plaintiffs subjected to discrimination, retaliation, sexual harassment, unequal pay, or other violations of their workplace rights in litigation in the state and federal courts and before the Massachusetts Commission Against Discrimination (MCAD).
-She also frequently works with employees behind the scenes to help them handle difficult situations at work and preserve their employment or achieve settlements without any litigation.
-In a recent trial Ruth and Inga Bernstein convinced a jury that an employer had violated the Massachusetts Equal Pay Act by paying her less than a male employee doing the same job.
-Ruth has secured significant settlements for numerous clients short of trial.
+I represent plaintiffs subjected to discrimination, retaliation, sexual harassment, unequal pay, or other violations of their workplace rights in litigation in the state and federal courts and before the Massachusetts Commission Against Discrimination (MCAD).
+I also frequently work with employees behind the scenes to help them handle difficult situations at work and preserve their employment or achieve settlements without any litigation.
+In a 2015 trial, Inga Bernstein and I convinced a jury that an employer had violated the Massachusetts Equal Pay Act by paying her less than a male employee doing the same job.
+I have secured significant settlements for numerous clients short of trial.

-Ruth has represented many university faculty members in court, before the MCAD, and in campus disciplinary proceedings.
-In one significant case, Ruth and Inga Bernstein successfully defended a female professor’s gender discrimination claims against the university’s motion for summary judgment.
-In another, she convinced the MCAD to dismiss a false sexual harassment charge against her client.Prior Experience
+I have represented many university faculty members in court, before the MCAD, and in campus disciplinary proceedings.
+In one significant case, Inga Bernstein and I successfully defended a female professor’s gender discrimination claims against the university’s motion for summary judgment.
+While most of my employment practice is representing plaintiffs, I have represented several individual defendants accused of sexual harassment or workplace misconduct, and have convinced the MCAD to find a lack of probable cause regarding the allegations against my clients in multiple MCAD cases.Prior Experience

 U.S. District Court, District of Massachusetts